neurodatascience/QLS612-Overview/setup/windows.md

 1. Go to [this page](https://code.visualstudio.com/) and click the download button, then run the `.exe` file.
-2. Leave all the defaults during the installation with the following exception:
-   - Make sure the box labeled "Register Code as an editor for supported file types" is selected
+2. Leave all the defaults during the installation, but make sure that "Register Code as an editor for supported file types" is selected.

 #### VSCode extensions